brettstack/codegenie-website/src/content/docs/docs/project-walkthrough/database.md

 ---
-title: Project Structure - Database
+title: Project Walkthrough - Database
 description: A walkthrough of the Database
 ---